Home > Latest News > How can video games affect our body image?

 Emma Morris agrees, highlighting that “Playing an RPG with a body that doesn’t feel relatable can be uncomfortable.
 More recently games have included options for non-binary characters.
 It definitely reduces the secondary body dysmorphia.”

-One thing I haven’t yet touched on is the connection between physical activity and games – often tied to the harmful stereotype of gamers having *no other hobbies*.
-Richard Cuartero brought up an interesting point about how character movement in game inspired them to exercise more outside.
+Let’s discuss the connection between physical activity and games, and by extension, the harmful stereotype of gamers being fat, inactive, or having “no other hobbies”.
+Richard Cuartero provided insight into how character movement in game inspired them to exercise more outside.

-“That being the case, games haven’t affected my relationship with my body image per se since the characters aren’t necessarily human.
+“Games haven’t affected my relationship with my body image per se since the characters [in those games] aren’t necessarily human.
 If anything I was inspired by the way my character was able to move which translated to me taking up more physical exercise outside of games which has built my current body image.”

 Final Thoughts on Body Image & Games

-It’s been eye-opening to see the various (positive and negative) effects that games, characters and customizable options can have on players.
+We’ve explored positive and negative effects that games, characters and customizable options can have on players.
 Depending on your own experience, the games you play and the choices you make may even have a difference on this perspective – for instance, if you struggle with gender dysphoria in games, you may gravitate towards games which prioritize customization in characters.